phuse-org/CTDasRDF/README.md

 # CTDasRDF
 This repository holds the scripts and data for the PhUSE project "Clinical Trials Data as RDF."
-This is a work in progress.
-Expect 3rr0rs, inconsistencies, and occasional mayhem.

-Your best source for project documentation is the CTDasRDF.rmd/html file.
+The project is ongoing and documentation will lag behind other repository content.

+Documentation is created in Markdown (.rmd) files.
 Clone the repository and view the .html file, or recreate the .html by knitting the rmd file.
+Primary sources of information include:

+##Explanation
+  File: /docs/Markdown/Explanation.[rmd](Explanation.rmd) / [html](Explanation.html)

+  An overview of the project goals and approach.
+Detailed background is available in the project WhitePaper: /doc/Pubs/WhitePaper/xxxxx (available after publication in late 2018)

+##Technical Reference
+  Specifics of the data conversion and mapping process.

+##How-To Guides
+  File:How-To.rmd/html

+##Tutorials
+  File:Tutorials.rmd/html

 # Obtaining project files
 Github novices should download the files: